genkgo/ember-localforage-adapter/README.md

     npm install bower -g

-Then install the dependencies with
+Then install both npm and bower dependencies with

     bower install
+    npm install

 Open `tests/index.html` in a browser.
 If you have `phantomjs` installed, run

-    phantomjs test/runner.js test/index.html
+    ember test

 Localforage Adapter License & Copyright